 If you’ve got some wiggle room in your budget, you might consider using part of your income surplus to make larger monthly payments instead of the bare minimum.
 Other strategies for tackling student loan debt could include:

 - Consider student loan refinancing with a single private loan provider

-- Searching for nursing positions that qualify you for student loan forgiveness programs
+- Searching for nursing positions that qualify you for a student loan forgiveness program

-- Minimizing unnecessary expenses—at least until you can make a sizable dent in your debt
+- Minimizing unnecessary living expenses—at least until you can make a sizable dent in your debt

 #5 Invest Your Savings Wisely